AdityaMH/Pix5-Tileset/README.md

  - Fix sheep on forest*
  - Add unique Trading Post on desert*

-*PC only work for PC, Need game.png and game.atlas to work on Android.
+*only work for PC, Need game.png and game.atlas to work on Android.
 Everyone can pull request or helping to update game.png and game.atlas